5 Essential Elements for a High Converting Landing Page

-Creating a landing page that converts is essential for any membership website or web-based business.
+Creating a converting landing page is essential to the lead generation for any membership website or web-based business.
 Landing pages are integral to building your audience, email list and customer base.
 A successful landing page needs to feature specific elements to optimise the conversion of visitors into leads.
 Below, we’ll be outline the five key elements to create a high converting landing page that generates leads.

 What is a landing page?

 A landing page is a specific webpage designed to convert website visitors into qualified leads by drawing them into your marketing funnel.
 It’s typically the first page a visitor sees after clicking on an ad or a search engine result.
 It’s sometimes also referred to as a “lead capture page”, “single property page”, “static page”, “squeeze page” or a “destination page”.